LucieKarm/en.sijemerousky.cz/index.markdown

 ### Help us directly in our sewing workshop!
 There are sewing machines, materials and teachers available daily from 8-16 in Husa na provázku theatre at [Zelný trh 9](https://www.google.com/maps/place/Zeln%C3%BD+trh+294%2F9,+602+00+Brno-st%C5%99ed-Brno-m%C4%9Bsto/@49.1919742,16.6057153,17z/data=!3m1!4b1!4m5!3m4!1s0x47129456b139acb9:0x141c0179007c8f40!8m2!3d49.1919707!4d16.6079093) and in Podaná kavárna café at [Hilleho 5](https://www.google.com/maps/place/Hilleho+5,+602+00+Brno-st%C5%99ed/@49.2032489,16.6095545,17z/data=!3m1!4b1!4m5!3m4!1s0x4712945c4c731865:0x6b5a6fd350d1026f!8m2!3d49.2032454!4d16.6117486).
 We work in 4 shifts of 20 volunteers and each shift takes 3 hours.
 [Come and help us!](https://www.ced-brno.cz/rousky)

-## I have the fabrics and cords and I want to donate them
+## I want to donate fabrics and cords
 Bring what you have to the gate of the Husa na Provázku theatre.
-Please, the fabrics have to be washed and not crumpled.
+Please, make sure the fabrics are washed and ironed.

 ## I want to sew at home, please bring me the material
 [Contact us](https://docs.google.com/forms/d/e/1FAIpQLSdjZqHkglV2Gdva7ELOEVB6H6uPRfy8BAUKaHk2O_XiOAZpKw/viewform?usp=sf_link), we will deliver the material.
 For each 5 masks sewn, you can take 1 for your use.

 ## I have the masks, where should I bring them?
-We will come for them, so you don't have to leave the house.
+We will come for them, so that you don't have to leave the house.
 [Please, let us know](https://docs.google.com/forms/d/e/1FAIpQLSdjZqHkglV2Gdva7ELOEVB6H6uPRfy8BAUKaHk2O_XiOAZpKw/viewform?usp=sf_link), and we will contact you.

 ## I want to help, but I can't sew.
-- You can print out this [handout](https://scontent-prg1-1.xx.fbcdn.net/v/t1.15752-9/90369550_209835203419075_7368684134853509120_n.jpg?_nc_cat=100&_nc_sid=b96e70&_nc_ohc=1E1UI7kKN1wAX8WkdLc&_nc_ht=scontent-prg1-1.xx&oh=95fcaad9d5fd92fe20be5cf0a80b7b67&oe=5E93241D) and attach them in your neighbourhood, so the information spread as far as possible.
+- You can print out this [handout](https://scontent-prg1-1.xx.fbcdn.net/v/t1.15752-9/90369550_209835203419075_7368684134853509120_n.jpg?_nc_cat=100&_nc_sid=b96e70&_nc_ohc=1E1UI7kKN1wAX8WkdLc&_nc_ht=scontent-prg1-1.xx&oh=95fcaad9d5fd92fe20be5cf0a80b7b67&oe=5E93241D) and put it up in your neighbourhood, so the information spread as far as possible.
 - We need to collect the masks for disinfection and bring the material to our sewing teams [Volunteer drivers, come here!](https://forms.gle/gsR5SUx9Ep1wG3bt7)

 **Contact:** [sijemerousky@gmail.com](mailto:sijemerousky@gmail.com)